Mark Hudson (footballer, born 1982): Coaching career

 On 12 November 2021, Hudson re-joined his former club Cardiff City, taking the role of first team coach.
 On 18 September 2022, following the sacking of Steve Morison, Hudson was appointed interim manager of Cardiff City.
 On 14 November 2022, Hudson was appointed as the permanent manager of Cardiff until the end of the 2022–23 season following an impressive interim spell.
+He was relieved of his managerial duties on 14 January 2023.

-Hudson was relieved of his managerial duties on 14 January 2023.
+On 4 July 2023, Hudson joined Sheffield United as first-team defensive coach.

 Personal life

 Hudson is married to Marie-Louise Hudson and together, the couple have two sons and a daughter.
 While at Cardiff City, Hudson supported for the 'Kick Racism out of Football' campaign in the wake of Michael Chopra's race row.

 Hudson also took up yoga as another way to regain his fitness.
 By the time he departed Cardiff City, media outlet Wales Online described Hudson as "resolutely old-fashioned, a family man."
 During his playing at Huddersfield Town, local newspaper Huddersfield Daily Examiner described Hudson as having "a sense of leadership and responsibility, the ability to spark respect and admiration in others, and a desire to help and improve younger members of the side."